pnpm/pnpm.io/docs/cli/install.md

 is out of sync with the manifest / an update is needed or no lockfile is present.

-This setting is `true` by default in CI environments.
+This setting is `true` by default in [CI environments].
 The following code is used to detect CI environments:

 ```js title="https://github.com/watson/ci-info/blob/44e98cebcdf4403f162195fbcf90b1f69fc6e047/index.js#L54-L61"
 exports.isCI = !!(